JavierChico/JavierChico.github.io/_posts/2024-08-12-vorticity_eq.md

 $$\frac{D\omega}{Dt} = \omega\cdot\nabla \boldsymbol{u}+\frac{1}{Re}\nabla^2\omega$$

-In 2 dimensions, the vortex stretching term is identically zero, so that we have an advection diffusion equation for the (scalar) vorticity $\omega$:
+In 2 dimensions, the vortex stretching term is identically zero, so that we have an advection diffusion equation for the (scalar) vorticity \\(\omega\\):

 $$\frac{D\omega}{Dt} = \frac{1}{Re}\nabla^2\omega$$